danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 Despite GPT-4 demonstrating an understanding of the concept of an affinity diagram, its output remained somewhat superficial, lacking the depth inherent in the context of the data.
 While its performance was commendable, the interpretability of its results could be enhanced.

 In the human process of creating an affinity diagram, data is segmented and organised into a hierarchical structure based on themes and subthemes, following a mental process.
 Conversely, LLMs such as GPT-4 do not formulate a plan before producing tokens.
 Rather, the generation of tokens is sequential, based on the probability of the appearance of the subsequent word, as computed from the corpus of text on which the model was trained \[@mahowaldDissociatingLanguageThought2023; @brownLanguageModelsAre2020; @guoHowCloseChatGPT2023\].
-[INSERT TEXT]

 ### The simulated-thought approach
 \

 ![The final affinity diagram generated by GPT-4 based on the interview data.
 A high-resolution version is available in Appendix X.](a79e7f23a4167279dd1e3af32e4313da.png "The final affinity diagram generated by GPT-4 based on the interview data.
 A high-resolution version is available in Appendix X.")
-[INSERT TEXT] As previously discussed in the present report, field notes from the interviews were input into GPT-4 along with a carefully-crafted prompt.
-A visual representation of the affinity diagram generated by the model can be seen in Figure X. At the moment, GPT-4 only processes text inputs and outputs, so the visual layout was created manually by transferring the AI-generated data into the same program used for the human-generated affinity diagram.
-While GPT-4 is expected to process images in the future, this feature is not yet available, and creating a visual layout would require more complex prompting.
-To save time, all sticky notes have been left yellow rather than colour-coded.
+As previously discussed in this report, the interview field notes were input into GPT-4, accompanied by a specifically curated prompt, with the final affinity diagram generated by the model displayed in Figure X. Given that GPT-4 currently only processes text inputs and outputs, the graphical layout was manually created by migrating the AI-generated data into the program utilized for the human-generated affinity diagram.

-It should also be noted that the whole text output behind the affinity diagram in Figure X can be found in Appendix X.
+The complete text output underpinning the affinity diagram illustrated in Figure X can be found in Appendix X due to its extensive length which could potentially overshadow the report's main focus.
+Although future versions of GPT-4 are expected to handle image processing, the current version does not possess this feature, hence the manual visual layout creation.
+All sticky notes have been left yellow for expedience, foregoing colour-coding.

-GPT-4 divided the 50 data segments into five groups, with four relatively small groups and one larger group containing more than half of the data segments (26 in total).
-The raw output with the groupings is shown below, and the full raw output can be found in Appendix X.
+GPT-4 segmented the 50 data elements into five groups, including one considerably large group accommodating over half of the data segments.
+The raw output showcasing the groupings is presented below, with the full raw output also available in Appendix X.

 >\## NOTEBOOK
 >